wuxxin/welltrack/dev/product-requirements.md

 - **Dependencies via CDN:** All external libraries (Tailwind CSS, Chart.js, date-fns) are included via a Content Delivery Network (CDN), simplifying setup.
 - **Responsive UI:** The layout, built with Tailwind CSS, adapts to various screen sizes and is designed as mobile first.
 - **Interactive Data Visualization:** Chart.js is used to generate interactive and customizable bar charts.
-- **Implementation Architecture** The entire JavaScript code is encapsulated in a single global object, WellTrackApp, structured into logical sub-objects (state, config, data, render, events, utils).
+- **Implementation Architecture** The entire JavaScript code is encapsulated in a single global object, WellTrackApp, structured into logical sub-objects.